docker/docs/content/security/for-admins/single-sign-on/troubleshoot.md

 title: Troubleshoot single sign-on
 ---

-While configuring single sign-on (SSO), you may encounter issues that can stem from your IdP or Docker configuration.
+While configuring or using single sign-on (SSO), you may encounter issues that can stem from your identity provider (IdP) or Docker configuration.
 The following sections describe how to view the error messages in the Docker Admin Console as well as some common errors and possible solutions.
 You can also see your identity provider's documentation to learn if you can view error logs in their service.

 ## View SSO and SCIM error logs